 The NRC book was updated in 2003, though not published until 2006.
 The delay was due to protests by pet food companies and their lobbying mouthpiece, the Pet Food Institute.
 NRC authors wanted to set new upper limits on certain nutrients, but having to actually measure what they were putting in pet food was considered too expensive for the pet food companies, and they didn’t want to be bothered.
 And they won: NRC watered down its recommendations.
 Subsequently, new AAFCO standards were created by Expert Committees, relying on the “new” NRC book as well as other more recent research.

 After a few rounds of revisions and comments by FDA and others, the new publications are in their final form, ready to be voted on by AAFCO members at their annual meeting, which will be held in St. Petersburg, Florida, in August.
 Because you–the consumer–have wised up a lot since the last revision, AAFCO has decided to post the proposed revisions to the Nutrient Profiles and to the Feeding Test protocols online (I’m also including the Pet Food Committee minutes so you can see how the process works…they’ll give you a clue on why it takes AAFCO so long to do anything!):

 Minutes of the January 2013 Pet Food Committee meeting

 Proposed Revisions to Feeding Protocols

-Of course, these revisions will already be more than 10 years out-of-date the minute they roll off the printing press, given that the NRC finished its report in 2003.
+Of course, these revisions are already 13 years out-of-date the minute they roll off the printing press, given that the NRC finished its report in 2003.
 For example, there will be no adult requirements for the Omega-3 fatty acids EPA and DHA, despite the reams of research and wide acknowledgment showing their importance.
 Most of the changes are minor.
 But at least something is happening!